gcant/individual_mixing/README.md

 # Individual mixing patterns in networks
-Python class for Bayesian analysis of individual mixing in networks.
+Python class for Bayesian analysis of mixing patterns in networks.

 The basic usage would be
 ```python